rhandley1231/SJU-RAG/README.md

 # SJU-RAG
-This repository is for the CUS 690 Capstone class, building a RAG application for the St John's Website
+This repository is for the CUS 690 Capstone class, building a RAG application for the St John's Website.
+This project utilizes LangChain, OpenAI's LLM API's, and Pinecone for advanced vector search.
+Combined with Django for a scalable, resilent backend and an intuitive React UI, we provice seamless AI-driven knowledge access.

 ## Stack ##
 - React frontend
 - Django backend
-- PostgreSQL database
+- Pinecone database
-eventually host on AWS should we plan to scale this for the IT department's purposes

 ## Team ##
 - Ryan: Team Leader, Full Stack
 - Jomo: Full Stack